top of page

 What Will Happen in Therapy?

-Beginning therapy can feel strange, particularly if you haven’t experienced it before.
-To put you at ease, I strive to make my therapeutic space a place of safety, confidentiality and non-judgment, whatever you bring.
+Beginning therapy can feel uncomfortable, particularly if you haven’t experienced it before.
+That's ok, and very normal.
 We will begin your sessions by discussing the reasons why you’ve come to therapy, what you hope to get out of it, and how you’ve recently been coping.
-This is the first stage in creating a psychological formulation to help you gain a better understanding of things and how to look after yourself as we work together.
+This is the first stage in creating a psychological formulation to help you gain a better understanding of yourself as we work together.

 What Kind of Therapy is it?

 I am an integrative therapist.
 That means I work with a blend of research-backed and proven modalities, based on your presenting issues and what you want to get out of our time together.
-See the approaches I use below:
+The modalities I integrate include:

 Person-Centred Therapy

-Person-centred therapy (PCT) is a collaborative and empathetic approach that prioritises your unique experiences, feelings, and perspectives.
+Person-Centred Therapy (PCT) is a collaborative and empathetic approach that prioritises your experiences, feelings, and perspectives.
 In a non-judgmental environment, we will work together to explore your thoughts and emotions freely.
-By fostering a trusting therapeutic relationship, person-centred therapy aims to empower you to discover solutions, strengths, and inner resources for personal growth and healing.
+By fostering a trusting therapeutic relationship, PCT aims to empower you to discover solutions, strengths, and inner resources for personal growth and healing.

 Compassion-Focused Therapy

-Feeling down on yourself or constantly critical?
 Compassion-Focused Therapy (CFT) can help you cultivate kindness, not just for others, but for yourself too.
 CFT recognizes that we all have a natural capacity for compassion, but sometimes it gets buried by self-doubt and harsh inner voices.
-Through this therapy, you'll learn to identify these unhelpful patterns and develop tools to soothe and encourage yourself, just like you would a friend going through a tough time.
+Using CFT techniques, you can learn to identify these unhelpful patterns and develop tools to soothe and encourage yourself, just like you would a friend going through a tough time.

 Acceptance and Commitment Therapy

-Life can throw us curveballs, and difficult emotions come along for the ride.
-Acceptance and Commitment Therapy (ACT) helps you weather these storms with more flexibility.
+Acceptance and Commitment Therapy (ACT) helps you weather life's storms with more psychological flexibility.
 Instead of fighting your feelings, ACT teaches you to accept them as they are.
 Through mindfulness exercises, you'll learn to be present in the moment and avoid getting caught up in unhelpful thoughts.
-ACT also helps you identify what truly matters to you - your values.
-With this newfound clarity, you can commit to actions that move you closer to a fulfilling life, even when faced with challenges.
+ACT also helps you identify what truly matters to you.
+With improved clarity, you can commit to actions that move you closer to a fulfilling life, even when faced with challenges.

 • Instagram